 Civil and Environmental Engineering

-Graduate programs in Civil and Environmental Engineering that lead to the master of science and doctor of philosophy degrees are offered.
-The curricular and research programs emphasize engineering related to environmental processes, sustainable transportation systems, geotechnical, geoenvironmental and structural analysis.
+Graduate programs in Civil and Environmental Engineering (CEE) that lead to the master of science and doctor of philosophy degrees are offered.
+The curricular and research programs emphasize engineering related to environmental and hydrological processes, sustainable transportation systems, materials, and geotechnical, geoenvironmental and structural engineering.

-Graduate students of CEE can concurrently pursue certificates of graduate education in sustainable transportation systems, complex systems, and ecological economics.
+Graduate students of CEE can concurrently pursue certificates of graduate study in sustainable transportation systems, complex systems, and ecological economics.

 Aultman-Hall, Lisa M.; Professor, School of Engineering; PHD, McMaster University

 Badireddy, Appala Raju; Assistant Professor, School of Engineering; PHD, University of Houston, TX

 Bomblies, Arne; Assistant Professor, School of Engineering; PHD, Massachusetts Institute of Technology

 Dewoolkar, Mandar M; Associate Professor, School of Engineering; PHD, University of Colorado Boulder